-Family law is complicated, even experienced lawyers will not represent themselves in court, especially in legal areas they do not specialise in.
+Divorce law is complicated, even experienced lawyers may not represent themselves in court, especially in legal areas they do not specialise in.
 They realise that the law is complex and family law is constantly being updated with reference to the latest cases and court decisions.
 Even the paperwork changes on a regular basis and getting the paperwork wrong can cause delays and additional costs.

 Divorce paperwork is complicated